ryandefea/Mr.-Robogers-Neighborhood/readme.md

 Code: beepBoop(5);
 Expected Output: [0, 1, "Boop", 3, 4, 5]

-Test: "It should return "won't you be my neighbor" if a 1 is included"
+Test: "It should return "Beep" if a 1 is included"
 Code: beepBoop(5);
 Expected Output: [0, "Beep", 2, 3, 4, 5]

 # Mr. Roboger's Neighborhood

 By Ryan DeFea
 Site that takes a number from the user and returns the user inputted number with substitutions.
 # Technologies Used

 HTML
 CSS
 Bootstrap